How to increase bar sales with signs for pubs and bars

 Pavement signs are always popular for hospitality venues, and there are a large range of designs to suit your branding and décor.
 Use rustic wooden framed chalkboards for daytime use and family-friendly pubs, or choose an LED pavement sign for nightclubs and bars in order to stand out in the evenings.

-How to increase bar sales with add-on purchases
+How to increase bar sales with display stands for add-on purchases

 A great way to increase AOV is to promote bar food and pub snacks.
 One survey found that 55.9% people carried out ‘spontaneous drunk purchases in 2019’, with the most commonly-bought item being food (‘with 50% of Brits forking out on food while drunk’) .
 Another study also showed that ‘as the number of alcoholic drinks consumed increases, the amount of impulse purchases made will also increase’ .